djui/nyancat/README.md

-ASCII Nyancat terminal implementation in C. Have fun.
+ASCII Nyancat animation for terminal in C. Have fun.